Agoric/agoric-sdk/packages/inter-protocol/test/auction/README-bidding-cli.md

 ## Bid History and Pruning

-Bid history is subject to pruning.
-To be sure you have the full history of your bids available, run a follower node. _TODO: pointer to details._
+Bid history is subject to the [pruning policy](https://github.com/cosmos/cosmos-sdk/blob/58f3a4a2375f0b617ee0ac3399085c1f996195ba/tools/confix/data/v0.45-app.toml#L13-L22) of the node that you are conneting to.
+To be sure you have the full history of your bids available, [run your own node](https://github.com/Agoric/agoric-sdk/wiki/Validator-Guide).